Tesfalem1983/Final-Project-LHL/README.md

 ## Project Description

+- The central aim of this project is to construct a predictive model capable of recognizing customers with a high likelihood of subscribing to a term deposit.
+The significance of achieving a heightened prediction accuracy cannot be overstated—it empowers us to channel our telemarketing endeavors towards those customers who are most inclined to subscribe.
+This achievement holds the potential to bring about a notable transformation.

-- The core objective of this project is to develop a predictive model that identifies customers likely to subscribe to a term deposit.
-By deploying this model, the bank can implement a targeted telemarketing strategy, leading to increased success rates, resource savings, improved return on investment, positive brand perception, and enhanced employee morale.
+- Through the utilization of this model, the bank can introduce a precisely targeted telemarketing approach, resulting in elevated success rates, efficient resource allocation, heightened return on investment, favorable brand reputation, and a boost in employee morale.

 ## Project Workflow